 Foodservice IP (FSIP) estimates that Foodservice Management Firms and associated GPOs account for 60-70% of the spending in the nearly $200 billion non-commercial foodservice business.
 Companies outside the top-two vendor spot will have little success.
 A dedicated in-house sales, marketing and finance team is critical to success.

-managed order guide (MOG) that includes products that the corporate entity requires each account to purchase for consistency and cost purposes.
+It is important to understand the different purchasing branches within an FSM.
+FSMs typically have a managed order guide (MOG) that includes products that the corporate entity requires each account to purchase for consistency and cost purposes.
 These items may include cleaning chemicals, cutlery, disposable packaging, beverages, etc.

 The leading FSMs also operate internal buying groups or GPOs that offer discounts on specific branded products and sourcing through traditional distribution with major broadliners often goes through the FSM.
 For this reason, manufacturer sales teams should be clear when negotiating contact pricing as to whether the SKU is included in the GPO list, as volume can vary significantly.